 Land drains and wiggled ditches

 For all the wins-wins we seek, reality involves trade-offs.
 These can be easier to navigate if honest upfront conversations are framed with humility with the aim of seeking to build trust; rather than coming from the position of being ‘on the right side of history’.
+Even if embracing nuance comes with its downsides.

 Disrupting space for dialogue